jiawei-zhang-a/Pendulum-beta/Devlog.md

 Put the previously designed html index page into work.
 Lined up imports of mathquill with the current project configuration.
 Changed ui.js into ui.ts and resolved all issues arising from the change.
 Currently mathquill visualization and typing is fully functioning on the UI panel, along with the rest of the pendulum user interface.

+#### 07/12
+Determined the conditions upon which a system of equations arises in place of the singled-out definitions for variables, namely when cycles occur on the dependency graph of the variables.
+Designed algorithms for solving implicit definitions and systems of equations for Core.
+The algorithm's central idea is based on gradient descent.